BloomTech-Labs/labs9-property-management/README.md

       from: '+Your Twilio Number',
     })
 ```
-- After all previous steps are completed, try sending a text using the submit button in        WorkOrders.js
+- After all previous steps are completed, try sending a text using the submit button in        WorkOrders.js after a work order is created.
 ## Running The App Locally
 - Clone or Fork the repository
 - Run `yarn install` in the root directory to install server dependencies